AnyChart/docs.anychart.com/Appearance_Settings/Themes.md

 **Note**: AnyChart themes can contain much more settings than this table presents.
 File with default theme contains all possible chart settings with default values and this file can be used as a reference of all theme settings.
 Read more about default theme in [Default Theme section](#default_theme).

-Here is a list of global settings and defaults that can be defined in a theme:
+Here is the list of global settings and defaults that can be defined in a theme:

 <table class="dtTABLE" width="700">
 <tbody>